-- Jesus leveraged his masses of followers to spark a Kingdom Governance movement which changed the political landscape from that point in history moving forward.
+- Jesus leveraged his followers to spark a Kingdom Governance movement that changed the political landscape from that point in history.

 The 2020 election

 For these reasons, Christians in the 21st Century Church must abandon their devotion to political movements as the power of God to bring about the Kingdom of God and reinstate their place in the Kingdom of God as a vital part of Jesus’ Kingdom Governance movement (Romans 1:16).
-Men and women will be used by God to accomplish His will; however, it’s ultra hazardous for Christians to anoint any person as Gods’ chosen vessel.
+God will use men and women to accomplish His will; however, it’s ultra hazardous for Christians to anoint any person as Gods’ chosen vessel.

 - It’s ultra hazardous when Christians assert that President-Elect Joe Biden is God’s instrument to usher in total freedom and righteousness in this country.